FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/biology/biology_35.md

 ---
 title: "Why are bats blind?"
 summary: "Bats are not blind and have good eyesight, especially in low light.
 They use echolocation to navigate at night but also rely on vision for finding food and social interactions.
-The saying "blind as a bat" is a misconception."
+The saying 'blind as a bat' is a misconception."
 author: "Dr. Chloe Simmons"
 degree: "MSc in Biology, University of Birmingham"
 tutor_type: "IB Biology Tutor"